 Reducing these disparities will take efforts on many fronts, one of which will be gathering good data on effective interventions and programs.
 However, major gaps exist in target populations’ participation.
 A systematic review showed researchers do not pay much attention to recruiting LGBT participants or developing targeted interventions for this population.
 Similarly, clinical trial participation rates for African-American and Hispanic cancer patients are much lower than for white patients.
 Much work needs to be done to improve recruitment and retention effectiveness when working with these target populations.

 The Recruitment, Retention, and Community Engagement Program team has developed this idea into the current toolkit, with support from other researchers and programs at UIC.

 How to Use the Toolkit

 Upon completion, there will be nine population toolkits, with each toolkit divided into twelve sections.
-For each population, there are two options.
-To download the full toolkit, click on the link, and fill out the brief form.
+To download the full toolkit, users are requested to fill out a brief form.
 Providing your information and checking the appropriate box will help us contact you in the future to see how you are using the toolkit.
 However, we will not share your information outside CCTS, and we will only contact you about the toolkit.
-Alternatively, if you are interested in just one or a few sections, click on the appropriate link, and the download will begin automatically.

 The toolkit is intended as an introduction to working with each population.
 Through using it, researchers can become familiar with key ideas and issues.
 While it can get you started, no toolkit can answer all questions or make you an expert in working with the population.
 Resources are cited for further reading, and having conversations with members of the population is a key way to build knowledge and relationships.
 The Recruitment and Retention Program can give further guidance on recruitment, retention, and engagement.